slackhq/simple-kubernetes-webhook/README.md

-*Fork of [bedrock-admission-webhook](https://slack-github.com/slack/bedrock-admission-webhook) being prepared for external use.*

 # simple-kubernetes-webhook

 This is a simple [Kubernetes admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
 It is meant to be used as a validating and mutating admission webhook only and does not support any controller logic.
 It has been developed as a simple Go web service without using any framework or boilerplate such as kubebuilder.